We did it!

 It's been particularly apposite this week.
 I've been going through a slight depression - for no particular reason; it just happens from time to time - I've had a general feeling of yeughness and, earlier in the week, I discovered a boil in a very inconvenient place.

-the feeling that I am doing something worthwhile.
+The depression would have been worse had I not had this walk to prepare for - giving me the feeling that I am doing something worthwhile.
 And it would have got worse had I allowed it to.
 The yeughness was probably a result of the depression.
 And I've managed, thank goodness, to shuffle off my mortal boil.
 So, today, the longest walk for a while, though not the longest walk I've done.
 Bus to Dudley Port; up the canal to Coseley Tunnel; then back again, home, in time to watch the Cheltenham Gold Cup.

 This is Dudley Port, where a viaduct carrying the West Coast Main Line - and on which Dudley Port Railway Station is situated -crosses the main road; you can see it here, in the foreground.